rkoz1/blog/content/english/blog/home_lab.md

 For anyone working in software development, it is also a chance to **be your own IT department** - handling everything yourself - infrastructure, identity, scripting, DevOps process, development and much more.
 It also gives you the opportunity to experiment with new technology without the walls of enterprise proxies, policies and politics.

-For those of you interested in Solution and Enterprise Architecture, I believe it gives you the opportunity to shape an opinion about each layer in the stack.
+For those of you interested in **Solution and Enterprise Architecture**, I believe it gives you the opportunity to shape an opinion about each layer in the stack.
 A simple hello world can be enough to build empathy for what developers have to go through when using certain technologies.

-In my **[introduction post](/blog/blog_made)** I mentioned the concept of a Second Brain - the role of my Home Lab will also be to help me manage the tremendous amount of information I come across each day and condense it into manageable content that I can digest while having my morning breakfast.
+In my **[introduction post](/blog/blog_made)** I mentioned the concept of a *Second Brain* - the role of my Home Lab will also be, to help me manage the tremendous amount of information I come across each day and condense it into manageable content that I can digest while having my morning breakfast.
 More on that in the ***'Compressing my day into a PDF'* section which will be published in part 2.**

 In **Part 1** of this post we will explore the setup, the reason and where this can take you **Part 2** will focus on solid examples of running complex agent setups, automation workflows, exposing services to the internet and more